pkp2207/BlogsGo/README.md

    ```

 ## Environment Variables
 Make sure to set up the required environment variables, including `MONGODB_URI` with the appropriate credentials.
-Contact me if you need access.

 ## Features
 - Backend built with **Go** and **Gin** framework
 - Frontend built with **Next.js** and **React**
 - Uses **MongoDB Atlas** for data storage
 - API endpoints for retrieving and managing blogs
-- Responsive UI (upcoming improvements planned)
+- Responsive UI

-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License
-This project is licensed under the MIT License.